aurelberra/dh_conferences_cfp/README.md

 # DH conferences CFP

-Call for papers of recent [ADHO](http://adho.org/) Digital Humanities conferences, here collected in English and French
+The calls for papers of recent [ADHO](http://adho.org/) Digital Humanities conferences (2015-) are here collected in English and French:
-* to prepare the next French translation (as a contribution of [Humanistica](http://www.humanisti.ca));
+* to prepare the annual French translation as a contribution of [Humanistica](http://www.humanisti.ca);
 * to test a (collaborative) GitHub workflow that could be used to archive the calls and make the various versions easier to produce and more coherent.

 ## Caveat